Our Organizational Principles

 The Sheonoroil Foundation has set down exacting principles to manage its mandate.

-The original purpose of Sheonoroil remains unchanged: to address violence in public schools (Primary to 12) and community college campuses.
+The original purpose of Sheonoroil remains unchanged: to address violence in public schools (Primary to 12).
 It permits the Foundation to serve the interest of students, teachers, parents and communities throughout Nova Scotia.

 To achieve its principles, the Foundation is governed by a Board of Directors appointed by the Nova Scotia Teachers Union.
 Its mission is to act in cooperation with individual, education, community and government resources who will be encouraged to regularly advise the foundation on its policies and program.